The washer and dryer at Ms. Sue’s starts early in the morning and ends late at night.

 Ms. Sue wants the outside laundry location changed, because, near the house, the soil gets wet and makes mud that gets tracked into the house by almost a hundred little feet..

-The new outside laundry area is in the shade, pebbles bordered by a square perimeter of heavy rocks borrowed from a collapsed retaining wall next to the guest house where I bivouac during my volunteer visit here.
+The new outside laundry area is in the shade, pebbles bordered by a square perimeter of heavy rocks borrowed from a collapsed retaining wall next to the guest house where I bivouac during my volunteer visit.

-The girls are washing in the new place today, but, mostly, they laugh, talk, learn what it is to be a woman in Haiti from one of the staff adults supervising them in their chores.
+The girls are washing in the new place today, but, mostly, they laugh, talk, learn.

 Clean clothes are a treasure, especially when you have no treasure chest to put them in.